Bude RFC

 Bude RFC is a Cornish rugby union club based in the town of Bude and was formed in 1966.
 The club colours are maroon and blue and they have two senior men's teams, a colts side and multiple junior/mini teams.
 The men's first team play in Counties 1 Western West.

 History

 Early history

-Bude RFC was founded in 1966 and had its first game in January of the same year, away to HMS Raleigh in Devonport, Plymouth.
-The club initially played home games at the local comprehensive, but despite moving several times, they did not have a permanent ground until 1985, when they moved to their current home of Bencoolen Meadows.
+Bude RFC was founded in 1966 and had its first game in January of the same year, away to HMS Raleigh, Torpoint.
+The club initially played home games at the local comprehensive school, but despite moving several times, did not have a permanent ground until 1985, when they moved to their current home of Bencoolen Meadows.
 During the early days they had some success in county competitions, winning the Cornwall Clubs Cup in 1972 after an 18–16 win over RNAS Culdrose, as well as winning the Cornwall Sevens Junior Plate title in the same year.
 During the next couple of decades Bude finished as losing finalists in the Cornwall Clubs Cup in 1978 and 1985, as well as winning a second Cornwall Sevens title (this time in the senior section) in 1986.